KristiyanGeorgiev1996/SharpSkills/01.Programming-Basics-C#/12.Nested-Loops-Exercise/README.md

 This folder contains tasks from the **Nested Loops - Exercise** section of the _Programming Basics with C#_ course at SoftUni.
 Below are the tasks with brief descriptions.

-## 🔧 Tasks Overview:
+# 🔧 Tasks Overview

 ### 📝 Task 1: [Number Pyramid]
-**Problem Statement:**
+**Description:**
-Write a program that reads an integer n, entered by the user, and prints a pyramid of numbers as shown in the examples:
+Create a program that takes an integer n as input and prints a pyramid of numbers.
+Each line starts at 1 and counts up to the line number, forming a number pyramid with n rows.
+Each row should be printed on a new line, as shown in the examples.

-**Input / Output examples:**
+**Examples:**
 - Input: 7
   Output:
   1